KyrXtz/FlightScanner/README.md

 # FlightScanner
-This project, FlightServicesFrontend, is a demonstration of a flight booking and check-in system created with Angular CLI version 15.1.6.
+This project, FlightScanner, is a demonstration of a flight booking and check-in system created with Angular CLI version 15.1.6.

 ## Project Overview
-FlightServicesFrontend is a web application that allows users to search for flights, make reservations, and complete the check-in process.
+FlightScanner is a web application that allows users to search for flights, make reservations, and complete the check-in process.
 This project is intended to showcase modern web development skills, particularly in Angular, and is not intended for commercial use.

 ### Features
 - _Flight Search_: Allows users to search for flights by destination, date.